nafisa-am/emp-tracker/README.md

 For this assignment I was tasked with creating a command-line application from scratch as there is not starter code.
 This is an interface that allow non-developers to easily view and interact with the information stored in the databases.
 These interfaces are called **content management systems (CMS)**.

-this assignments is created to manage a company's employee database using Node.js, Inquirer and MySQL.
+This assignments is created to manage a company's employee database using Node.js, Inquirer and MySQL.
 As this is not a deployed project, I have created a walk-through video that demonstrates its functionality which can be found in the links section below.